aheck/clib/README.md

-# Clib
+# CLib

-Clib is a header-only library for C that implements the most important classes from Glib: **GList**, **GHashTable** and **GString**.
+CLib is a header-only library for C that implements the most important classes from Glib: **GList**, **GHashTable** and **GString**.

 Glib is a great library that provides some classes that are so useful that you